Last updated Sept. 11, 2022, 12:43 p.m. by Author

 BeGoneAds is a script that puts some popular hosts file lists into the systems hosts file as a adblocker measure.

-Annie is a fast, simple and clean video downloader built with Go.
+Lux is a fast and simple video downloader built with Go.
 Much simpler and user friendly alternative to youtube-dl.

 Streamlink is a CLI utility which pipes video streams from various services into a video player, such as VLC.